 An honorarium and/or travel reimbursement can be made to a short-term visitor entering the United States under the Visa Waiver program with a Visa Waiver for Business (WB) or as a business visitor with a B-1 visa.
 Their activity at Colorado College cannot last more than 9 days and they cannot be paid by more than 5 institutions within the U.S. in a six month period (9/5/6 Rule).
 If an international visitor cannot meet the 9/5/6 rule, please contact the Office of International Programs office regarding obtaining a J-1 visa for your visitor.
-An individual that entered the United States as a tourist with either a B-2 visa or under the Visa Waiver program with a Visa Waiver for Tourism (WT) should generally not be paid for services provided.
+An individual that entered the United States as a tourist with either a B-2 visa or under the Visa Waiver program with a Visa Waiver for Tourism (WT) cannot be paid for any services provided.

-Colorado College is required to withhold 30% tax on any honorariums or payments for services unless a tax treaty applies.
+Colorado College is required to withhold 30 percent tax on any honorariums or payments for services unless a tax treaty applies.
 If the individual is coming from a country that has a tax treaty with the United States the required tax withholding may be reduced.
-To qualify for a reduced rate of withholding under a tax treaty, the individual must have either an ITIN or SSN AND complete the required tax treaty forms with the Tax and Compliance Manager.
-Contact the Tax and Compliance

-Manager Sarah Hintz at 389-7844 or sarah.hintz@coloradocollege.edu to arrange to complete any required paperwork.
+To qualify for a reduced rate of withholding under a tax treaty, the individual must have either an ITIN or SSN AND complete the required tax treaty forms with the Assistant Controller, Payroll and Compliance.
+Contact the Assistant Controller, Payroll and Compliance at 389-7844 or tax.compliance@coloradocollege.edu to arrange to complete any required paperwork.